Choosing the right workforce management platform can make or break your day-to-day operations.

 Deputy’s leave management system handles the basics well.
 Employees can submit requests and view remaining balances from the app, and managers can approve or deny them with notes.

 However, when we tested this feature, we noticed an issue: If a manager doesn’t act on a leave request promptly, there’s no alert stopping them from assigning a shift on top of that pending request.
-Compare this with Connecteam, which automatically flags pending time off requests during scheduling, so managers are less likely to assign shifts that overlap with approved or awaiting leave.
+In Connecteam, you can view and act on time off requests directly from the schedule view, which makes it easier to catch conflicts while planning coverage.

 Compliance – Winner: Tie